canalplus/rx-player/doc/architecture/stream/representation_stream.md

   - The RepresentationStream has no segment left for download

-  - The RepresentationStream appended a new Segment to the SourceBuffer
+  - The RepresentationStream appended a new Segment to the `SegmentBuffer`

   - The Manifest should be refreshed to allow the RepresentationStream to download future-needed segments.